 To ensure our aims and vision for Modern Languages are realised, Professor Janice Carruthers was appointed in 2017 as the AHRC Leadership Fellow for Modern Languages.

-- addresses the major challenges that currently face Modern Languages
+- Addressing the major challenges that currently face Modern Languages

-- ensures that Modern Languages grow as a vital as part of the AHRC’s overall research portfolio.
+- Ensuring that Modern Languages grow as a vital as part of the AHRC’s overall research portfolio.

 Priority research areas and themes for Modern Languages

 Our commitment to Modern Languages is reflected in a number of recent large investments and research themes:

 OWRI was conceived to have a transformational impact on Modern Languages research in the UK and inspire the future generation of researchers.
 Through OWRI, the AHRC funded ambitious, multi-institutional and multi-disciplinary research programmes that demonstrate the strategic importance of language-led research and enhanced language expertise across the arts and humanities, and beyond.
 For more information visit: ahrc.ukri.org/owri.